jeffsf/pyDE1/docs/nginx.rst

 Redirect HTTP to HTTP-S
 -----------------------

-As ``conf.d/tls.conf``, below, enables HSTS for all sites, the redirect should be for all sites as well.
+As ``conf.d/tls.conf``, described later, enables HSTS for all sites, the redirect should be for all sites as well.

 ``conf.d/redirect_tls.conf``